Music3 March 2022 2023-05-09 14:40

 3D audio binaural recording

 Not only with his compositions, but also with the sound technique itself Marcus wants to set something in motion within you.
 He enjoys trying out new techniques anyway.
 That’s why he uses the binaural sound technique sometimes.
-He has set up a special environment for this on Soundcloud.
-Put on your headphones and listen to what happens!
+He is working on a special environment for this on Soundcloud.
+He will let you know when it’s time to put on your headphones and listen to what happens!

 Binaural means that your “two ears” each perceive sound separately.
 It is often referred to under the same heading as 3D audio.
 Not by Marcus.
 3D audio and binaural, that’s not necessarily the same thing.
 Binaural sound recording is done with only two channels, a right channel and a left channel.
 3D evokes the idea of supersonic surround systems.
 With binaural you don’t need that at all to experience an immersive sound.
 What you do need is a good sound engineer.